Sandeep101drj/Technical_analysis_with_backtesting_of_trading_strategies/README.md

 ## Objective

 The primary objective of this project is to equip investors and financial analysts with a powerful toolkit for performing technical analysis and backtesting stock trading strategies.
-By leveraging historical stock data, technical indicators, and performance metrics, the project aims to:
+By utilizing historical stock data, technical indicators, and performance metrics, the project aims to:
 - **Enhance trading strategy development**: Enable users to create and refine trading strategies based on historical data and proven technical analysis methods.
 - **Improve decision-making**: Provide clear insights into the effectiveness of strategies through visualizations and key performance metrics.
 - **Optimize profitability**: Assist users in identifying strategies that yield optimal returns and minimize potential losses.